jepcastelein/marketo-rest-python/README.md

 # fields and batchSize are optional
 # max 100 filterValues
 # max 1000 results, otherwise you'll get error 1003 ('Too many results match the filter')
-# you can also specify filterValues and fields as a comma-separated string (for example: 'a@b.com,c@d.com')
 ```

 Get Multiple Leads by List Id